 A one-semester, one credit hour Introduction to Circus course is offered to students which includes the basics of juggling, walking the high wire, aerial ballet, and rigging to introduce the Circus through the School of Sports Management, Physical Education and Recreation.
 Enrollment is encouraged but not mandatory.

-The Florida State University Circus generates its own revenue by hosting home shows each April on the FSU campus under its own Big Top circus tent; by directing a summer recreation program at Callaway Gardens, a resort in Georgia and a Flying High Circus Camp for children ages 7-17 on the FSU campus; and by performing for various sponsors throughout the southeastern United States.
+The Florida State University Circus generates its own revenue by hosting home shows each fall and spring on the FSU campus under its own Big Top circus tent and by directing the Flying High Circus Camp for children ages 7-17 on the FSU campus.

 The Florida State University Circus is widely recognized.
 Throughout its 60 year history, the FSU Flying High Circus has appeared in Europe, Canada, the Bahamas, and the West Indies.
 It was selected as one of the Southeast Tourism Society's Top 20 Events for 1989, 1995, 1997, 1998, 1999 and 2000.
 Most recently it has been the subject of a CSTV documentary Flying High: the Florida State University Circus.
 A City of Tallahassee proclamation stated: "Each year the Flying High Circus produces a championship show."
 The State of Florida presented a concurrent resolution in 1973 to "...commend the FSU Circus for their achievement in captivating audiences the world over."